coreinfrastructure/best-practices-badge/doc/security.md

 given user (only its bcrypted form), so the system cannot later reveal the `remember_token` to anyone else.

+In file `test/integration/users_login_test.rb` we verify that the password is not stored as cleartext in the user cookie.

 #### Email addresses

 Email addresses are only revealed to the owner of the email address and to